susbo/Drosophila_unistrand_clusters/Transposon_libraries/README.md

 ## Library_refinement

 A set of scripts used to curate the EDTA and RepeatModeller raw transposon libraries.
 The master script `run_te_library.sh` will invoke all scripts in the `scripts` folder for each genome assembly.
 Several paths are hard-coded and reflect the data storage structure on our system, but it should give an detailed overview of all steps that we perform.
 The `data` folder contain additional data or scripts that are required for running the pipeline.

+### Peptide_libraries

+Script used to create libraries of env, gag, and pol proteins from RepeatClassifier.
+Used for the library refinement.